 Our customer agreements are typically for one-year terms except for our Dedicated agreements which range from three to five years with annual rate reviews.
 Under ASC 606, the contract date for each individual load within each of our four reporting segments is generally the date that each load is tendered to and accepted by us.
 For each load transported within each of our four reporting segments, the entire amount of revenue to be recognized is a single performance obligation and our agreements with our customers detail the per-mile charges for line haul and fuel surcharges, along with the rates for loading and unloading, stop offs and drops, equipment detention and other ancillary services, which is the transaction price.
 There are no discounts that would be a material right or consideration payable to a customer.
 We are required to recognize revenue and related expenses over time, from load pickup to delivery, for each load within each of our four reporting segments.
-We base our calculation of the amount of revenue to record in each period for individual loads picking up in one period and delivering in the following period using the number of hours estimated to be incurred within each period applied to each estimated condensed balance sheet as of June 30, 2018.
-We had no impairment losses on contract assets in the six months ended June 30, 2018.
+We base our calculation of the amount of revenue to record in each period for individual loads picking up in one period and delivering in the following period using the number of hours estimated to be incurred within each period applied to each estimated transaction price.
+Contract assets for this estimated revenue are classified within prepaid expenses and other within our consolidated condensed balance sheet as of September 30, 2018.
+We had no impairment losses on contract assets in the nine months ended September 30, 2018.
 We bill our customers for loads after delivery is complete with standard payment terms of 30 days.